 How to Keep the Weight off Forever

-If you’re heading toward the finish line on my Bone Broth Diet or 10-Day Belly Slimdown, congratulations!
+If you’re heading toward the finish line on my Bone Broth Diet, 10-Day Belly Slimdown, or Cleanse and Reset, congratulations!
 You now have all the tools you need to take back control of your eating habits, your weight, and ultimately your health.

 The secret to doing this is to SUPERCHARGE your health by building a better body, cell by cell.
 This will give you almost effortless control over your weight.

 Building a better body cell-by-cell means that you’re going to eat with the primary purpose of fueling your cells with the most nutritious foods and eliminating the most toxic foods.
 When you do this, your body will no longer need to struggle to nourish and protect your cells.

 My mantra is: nutrients in, toxins out.

 Luckily, you can now add in (over time, and in moderation) some of the foods I asked you to remove on the Bone Broth Diet or the 10-Day Belly Slimdown.
 Here are some of my super-nutritious favorites:

 - Fruits like apples, pears, pineapples, and bananas (usually only half a banana at a time)

 - Root vegetables like butternut and spaghetti squash, sweet potatoes, carrots, parsnips, and beets